L3P3/lui/README.md

 You can simply run `npm install https://github.com/l3p3/lui` to install it.
 Later, when lui ist complete enough, I may add it to npm as well.

+> [!CAUTION]
-When bundling for production, you should make sure to automatically set `DEBUG` to `false` in `node_modules/lui/src/flags.js`.
+> When bundling for production, you should make sure to automatically set `DEBUG` to `false` in `node_modules/lui/src/flags.js`.
 If that is not done, the result will be bigger and slower.

+> [!IMPORTANT]
-Please do NOT try to use the uncompiled `src/lui.js` in production!
+> Please do NOT try to use the uncompiled `src/lui.js` in production!
 It is written specifically for being compiled.

 ### Include lui via RequireJS